-BCAG engages resource agencies in plan development, specifically with the RTP, by distributing notifications of preparation for the RTP and the TIP and asking for comments on these documents.
+BCAG engages resource agencies in plan development, specifically with the RTP/SCS, by distributing notifications of preparation for the RTP/SCS and the federal TIP for review and comment.
 These agencies include: state and local agencies, economic development, environmental protection, airport operations, tribal, land use management, natural resources, transportation, freight movement, congestion management, conservation and historic preservation agencies.
 The Resource Agency Listing for State and Federal Resource Agencies is maintained by the California State Department of Transportation (Caltrans), Division of Transportation Planning, and is updated periodically.
 BCAG adds local organizations and contacts to this list and will update as necessary.